SWR workers are striking for 27 days this month - here's everything you need to know

 The National Union of Rail, Maritime and Transport Workers (RMT) is currently holding its latest round of industrial action in its long-running battle with South Western Railway over the future of train guards.

-A strike will not be held on Thursday December 12, which is also the day of the General Election.
+A strike was not held on Thursday December 12, which was also the day of the General Election.

 Its members – including guards, commercial guards and drivers – are carrying out 27 days of strikes throughout December in a move that could cause travel chaos over the Christmas period as people head out to the shops and visit loved ones.